Cryptocurrency Exchange Says It Can't Access Millions After CEO Unexpectedly Died

 "Gerry died due to complications with Crohn's disease on December 9, 2018 while travelling in India," Robertson wrote, "where he was opening an orphanage to provide a home and safe refuge for children in need."

-Robertson, who is also his estate's executor, also annouced that Quadriga has put new limits on daily withdrawals, trying to keep pace with demand and resolve transaction problems that lingered through much of last year.
+Robertson, who is executor of Cotten's estate, also announced that Quadriga has put new limits on daily withdrawals, trying to keep pace with demand and resolve transaction problems that lingered through much of last year.

-In an update on its website about the debt filing, the exchange says it's facing "significant financial issues" that are keeping it from disbursing customers' funds.
+In an update on its website about the debt filing, the exchange says it is facing "significant financial issues" that are keeping it from disbursing customers' funds.

-The company says it has "very significant cryptocurrency reserves" — but that it can't locate or secure those reserves.
+The company says that it has "very significant cryptocurrency reserves" — but that it can't locate or secure those reserves.

 As of the end of January, Quadriga had some 115,000 users with balances in their accounts, Robertson said.
-The exchange's obligations to those users includes cryptocurrency that was valued at some $180 million Canadian ($137 million U.S.) in mid-December.
-The bulk of the funds are in bitcoin; smaller amounts are held in other popular cryptocurrencies, including Litecoin and Ethereum.
-An additional $70 million Canadian ($53 million U.S.) is in the form of government currency.
+The exchange's obligations to those users include cryptocurrency that was valued at some 180 million Canadian dollars ($137 million) in mid-December.
+The bulk of the funds is in bitcoin; smaller amounts are held in other popular cryptocurrencies, including Litecoin and Ethereum.
+An additional CA$70 million ($53 million) is in the form of government currency.

-Even before Cotten's death, Quadriga was struggling to cope with transaction delays and other problems, after legal disputes with a large bank and payment processors resulted in tens of millions of dollars being frozen.
+Even before Cotten's death, Quadriga was struggling to cope with transaction delays and other problems after legal disputes with a large bank and payment processors resulted in tens of millions of dollars being frozen.

-In large part, Quadriga's biggest crisis lies in how it (and many other exchanges) stores cryptocurrency customers' funds — in "hot wallets" that are used for quick-turnaround withdrawals and payments, and in "cold wallets" that are stored offline to protect them from thieves and hackers.
+In large part, Quadriga's biggest crisis lies in how it (as well as many other exchanges) stores cryptocurrency customers' funds — in "hot wallets" that are used for quick-turnaround withdrawals and payments and in "cold wallets" that are stored offline to protect them from thieves and hackers.

 Similar to how bank customers might split their checking and savings accounts, the cold wallets hold far more money; they are tapped only when hot wallets run low or when a user wants to make a large withdrawal.
-What's particularly problematic for Quadriga is that its CEO seems to be the only person who held the keys to those transactions.
+What is particularly problematic for Quadriga is that its CEO seems to be the only person who held the keys to those transactions.

 "The transfer of coins from the cold wallet to the hot wallet was performed manually by [Cotten]," the affidavit from Robertson states.

-Quadriga did not have offices or a bank account of its own; in the court filing Robertson said, "Gerry ran the business through his laptop, mostly at our home, but also wherever he happened to be."
+Quadriga did not have offices or a bank account of its own; in the court filing, Robertson said, "Gerry ran the business through his laptop, mostly at our home, but also wherever he happened to be."

 "I do not have any documents or records" for the business, Robertson added, saying that she had searched the couple's home in Fall River, Nova Scotia, and other locations but had found nothing.

-The laptop Cotten used to move funds between cold wallets and hot wallets is encrypted and locked — leaving the exchange paralyzed in Cotten's absence, Robertson said.
+The laptop that Cotten used to move funds between cold wallets and hot wallets is encrypted and locked — leaving the exchange paralyzed after Cotten's death, Robertson said.

 "I do not know the password or recovery key," she added.
 "Despite repeated and diligent searches, I have not been able to find them written down anywhere."